Rules for wild camping in the Lake District

 The ridge’s high point is marked by a trig point on the Mardale side of the main path.
 There is a small patch of flat ground very close to the it which makes a great camping location.
 The following photograph was the best dawn photo I took after that night out!

-On another occasion I camped at the other end of the ridge, close to Thornthwaite Crag which overlooks the head of the Troutbeck valley.
-I was a bit luckier with the weather this time and took this photo looking towards Harter Fell at the head of Mardale.
+On another occasion I camped at the southern end of the ridge, close to Thornthwaite Crag which overlooks the head of the Troutbeck valley.
+I was a bit luckier with the weather this time and took this photo looking towards Mardale Ill Bell overlooking the Kentmere Valley.

 I’m sure I’ll camp on High Street again but probably in another new spot.